 WHERE STORE_REGION = '{{#raw system::CurrentUserAttributeText::Region}}'

-This SQL code will get all columns from the table we have used previously, but limit the return based on the UA Region
+This SQL code will get the last 90 days of data, and further limit the return based on the UA Region

-You should only see rows from Store Region=East.
+.
+You will now only see rows where Store Region = East

 While this method feels like less steps, not all users are comfortable writing SQL.
 For those who are, it is a great option to have.

-In this QuickStart we learned how to implement four different methods to enforce row level security against a set of data and some of the fine details when working with RLS in Sigma
+In this QuickStart, we learned how to implement four different methods to enforce row-level security against a set of data, and explored key details for working with RLS in Sigma.

 Additional Resource Links